takatoh/filtertree/README.md

 `$1` and `$2` in one-lien-script are replaced by src and dest file paths.

-If `-o` / `--overwite` option is passed, overwrite the destination files.
+If `-o` / `--overwrite` option is passed, overwrite the destination files.
 Otherwise, skip.

 ## License